-The documentary research allowed for the gathering of “unobstrusive” evidence (Robson, 2002, p.
-349) concerning what was said at the time by the actors involved in the discussion of the Law.
-We drew upon Entman’s framing objects (2004), according to which frames typically focus on events, issues or actors.
-In this case, we identified frames for two different issues: peace and rural development.
-Moreover, drawing upon Entman’s notion of framing functions (2004), we used tables to make note of causal attributions, recommended courses of action, problem definitions and the moral principles advocated by each sector, based on the communications assessed and in relation to each of the issues explored (peace and development).
+The documentary research allowed for the gathering of “unobtrusive” evidence (Robson, 2002, p.
+349), concerning what actors involved in the discussion of the Law said at the time.
+We drew upon Entman’s framing objects (2004), according to which frames typically focus on events, issues, or actors.
+In this case, we identified frames for two different issues, peace and rural development.
+Moreover, drawing upon Entman’s notion of framing functions (2004), we used tables to make note of causal attributions, recommended courses of action, and noted problem definitions and the moral principles advocated by each sector, based on the communications assessed and in relation to each of the issues explored (peace and development).
 Such framing functions can be expressed in single words or through expressions or phrases.
 All of the sectors were separately analyzed at first, and then a single table was produced showing the cross-sector consistent elements.
-Thus, more than one sector converged in the construction of the frame and counter-frame per each issue explored.
-Moreover, a database designed for the overall research project in Microsoft Access allowed us to systematically record comments made by political actors as columnists or sources of information in news media and classify their orientation (pro- or anti-governmental) and focus (issues, events or actors).
+More than one sector converged in the construction of the frame and counter-frame per each issue explored.
+A database designed for the overall research project in Microsoft Access allowed us to systematically record comments made by political actors as columnists or sources of information in news media and classify their orientation (pro- or anti-governmental) and focus (issues, events, or actors).
 We could then compare what we found in the coverage with the created tables.
 This exercise, although extensive, allowed us to discover the consistent messages in the different communications for each sector, which we then summarized as a single frame for each of the issues explored.

-This work aims to contribute to the understanding of the frame projection of international countries, organizations and local actors on the Law.
-Therefore, we agree with a ‘transformationalist’ perspective of globalization; that is, an effort to distinguish the ‘glocally’ complex flows of communication (Cochrane & Pain, 2004; Flew, 2007; Mackay, 2004).
+This work aims to contribute to the understanding of the frame projection of international countries, organizations, and local actors on the Law.
+Therefore, we agree with a ‘transformationalist’ perspective of globalization, that is, an effort to distinguish the ‘glocally’ complex flows of communication (Cochrane & Pain, 2004; Flew, 2007; Mackay, 2004).

 The Issues of Peace and Rural Development